Sienna Resources (CVE:SIE) Trading 25% Higher – Still a Buy?

-Shares of Sienna Resources Inc. (CVE:SIE – Get Free Report) shot up 25% during trading on Friday .
+Sienna Resources Inc. (CVE:SIE – Get Free Report) was up 25% during trading on Friday .
 The company traded as high as C$0.05 and last traded at C$0.05.
-2,784,005 shares traded hands during mid-day trading, an increase of 533% from the average session volume of 440,072 shares.
+Approximately 2,761,005 shares were traded during trading, an increase of 527% from the average daily volume of 440,007 shares.
 The stock had previously closed at C$0.04.

 Sienna Resources Inc engages in the acquisition, exploration, and evaluation of mineral properties in Canada and the United States.
 It primarily explores for platinum, palladium, and lithium deposits.
 The company was formerly known as Habanero Resources Inc and changed its name to Sienna Resources Inc in January 2014.